LEARN JAPANESE WITH PIMSLEUR

 Himeji

-Kanazawa was one of the few major Japanese cities that escaped destruction in World War II.
-The city is full of historical attractions such as temples, castles, geisha districts and old houses of the original samurai.
+Kanazawa was one of the few large Japanese cities that escaped destruction in World War II.
+The city is filled with historical attractions, such as temples, castles, geisha districts, and old houses of the original samurais.

 It is also home to Kenrokuen, considered one of the best gardens in Japan.
-The city's modern railway station, Kanazawa Station, has a distinctive architecture that suits the city well.
+The modern train station of the city, Kanazawa Station, has a distinctive architecture that fits well with the city.

 Kanazawa